 Outback is a longer, more substantial vehicle--a "midsize crossover" where Forester is a "compact crossover."
 Outback looks and feels more like a wagon, Forester looks and feels more like a small sport utility vehicle.
 Comparably equipped, Outback is about $1,500 more.
 Many shorter drivers like the Forester's high perch; other drivers prefer the Outback's smoother ride and European handling.

-Both won 2014 "Top Safety Pick Plus" awards from the Insurance Institute for Highway Safety.
-Both also won Motor Trend's "Sport Utility of the Year" award in crowded fields.
+Both won 2016 "Top Safety Pick Plus" awards from the Insurance Institute for Highway Safety.
 They offer the utility and all-weather prowess of a sport utility vehicle with the lower cost, higher fuel economy, better ride, and superior outward visibility of a car.
 They boast many safety features, including full-time symmetrical all wheel drive (with no buttons to push).

 In terms of Ride Quality, the Outback has a longer wheelbase (distance between the axles is 4.2 inches longer than the Forester).
 Think of a stretch limousine--lengthening the distance between the axles provides a smoother ride because the vehicle platform covers more square area and therefore bumps are less noticeable.
 Where the Forester has a SUV-style suspension, the axles are closer together.
 This gives the Outback an advantage, if a smoother ride is what you're looking for.

 But don't think that the Forester has a harsh ride; in fact, it rides much better than its small sport utility competitors.
 There have been many improvements in ride quality and interior comfort in the 2014 Forester.
 The interior has richer materials, more insulation, less road noise, upgraded tech, and available reclining rear seats and is a great improvement over the previous generation Forester.
-Folks who have had Foresters previously will be pleasantly surprised by the quieter interior when they go for a ride in a 2014 or the new 2015 Forester.
+Folks who have had Foresters previously will be pleasantly surprised by the quieter interior when they go for a ride in the newer Forester.

 The Outback is nearly nine inches longer and two inches wider.
-The Forester is two inches taller.
-When comparing maximum cargo volume, for example, if you were to put ping pong balls in both cars, you would have slightly more ping pong balls fitting into the Outback, with 73.3 cubic feet, unless you get the new Forester without a moonroof, which allows for 74.7 cubic feet.
+The Forester is a little taller.
+When comparing maximum cargo volume, for example, if you were to put ping pong balls in both cars, you would have slightly more ping pong balls fitting into the Outback, with 73.3 cubic feet, unless you get the new Forester without a moon roof, which allows for 74.7 cubic feet.

 Have big kids?
 Go for the Outback and its larger backseat.
 Have a big dog?
 Go for the Forester because the rear door on the Forester is more erect and there is more height for your pooch to stand up.
 Have just one or two small children riding in car seats?
 The new Forester has a fold down center armrest with cup holders placed at a child's arm height.
 Plus, there is a heavy duty interior step inside the rear doors to allow kids to climb into the back seat with ease.
 Cyclists tend to prefer the Outback, as the extra length makes it easy to throw a couple of bikes in the back without even removing the wheels.